Nix 101: Part 3

 nix develop ./zig-flake/#zig0130

-A flake.lock file will get generated after running the flake:
+A flake.lock file will be generated after running the flake:

 {